QodotPlugin/qodotplugin.github.io/docs/entities/game-definition.md

 ---
 layout: default
-title: Game Definitions
+title: Game Definition
 nav_order: 7
 parent: Entities
 ---

-# Game Definitions
+# Game Definition

-A game definition (also known as a .cfg file) is a manifest that points to the location of [FGDs](fgd.md) and [Textures](../textures.md) used by your project.
-They are used by editors like [Trenchbroom](https://trenchbroom.github.io/) to separate the available entities and textures of different games.
+A game definition (.cfg) is a file that points to the location of [FGDs](fgd.md) and [Textures](../textures.md) used in your project.
+They are used by editors like [Trenchbroom](https://trenchbroom.github.io/) to separate the entities and textures available to different games.

 It is highly recommended you create a game definition for your Godot project to best integrate it with Trenchbroom and other editors.